Gavagai on AI in Healthcare at Karolinska

 Getting started with Gavagai Explorer

-Gavagai Explorer is available in beta version.
-Gavagai Explorer is a tool to analyze related texts to find common themes, their associated terms, their sentiment scores and their importance (in terms of number of respondent mentions).
+Quick video version on Youtube.
+Gavagai Explorer is a tool to analyze related texts to find common topics, their associated terms, their sentiment scores and their importance (in terms of number of respondent mentions).
 Although the primary use case for Explorer is open-ended question analysis of surveys it can be used for the analysis of any set of related texts such as hotel reviews.
-Gavagai Explorer aims to give the analyst a comprehensive and quantified view of the data; it identifies the main topics or themes and measures their importance as a relative strength to the total number of texts.
-This means…
+Gavagai Explorer aims to give the analyst a comprehensive and quantified view of the data; it identifies the main topics or topics and measures their importance as a relative strength to the total number of texts.
+This means that…

 Getting Started with Gavagai Explorer